-- 1.4.3 "Planning authorities shall provide for an appropriate range and mix of housing types and densities to meet projected requirements of current and future residents of the regional market by (in part): - b) permitting and facilitating all forms of housing required to meet the social, health and wellbeing requirements of current and future residents, including special needs requirements; - directing the development of new housing towards locations where appropriate levels of infrastructure and public service facilities are or will be available to support current and projected needs; and - d) promoting densities for new housing which efficiently use land, resources, infrastructure and public service facilities, and support the use of active transportation and transit in areas where it exists or is to be developed".
+- 1.4.3 "Planning authorities shall provide for an appropriate range and mix of housing types and densities to meet projected requirements of current and future residents of the regional market by (in part): - permitting and facilitating all forms of housing required to meet the social, health and wellbeing requirements of current and future residents, including special needs requirements; - directing the development of new housing towards locations where appropriate levels of infrastructure and public service facilities are or will be available to support current and projected needs; and - d) promoting densities for new housing which efficiently use land, resources, infrastructure and public service facilities, and support the use of active transportation and transit in areas where it exists or is to be developed".

-The Application is consistent with the housing policies of the PPS as it establishes a land use to implement the Development Concept for approximately 481 residential units that consist primarily of single detached dwellings and with an appropriate mix of townhouse units, with opportunities for low-rise residential apartment units (maximum three-storeys) at a density that more efficiently uses existing and proposed infrastructure and services.
+The Application is consistent with the housing policies of the PPS as it establishes a land use to facilitate a Development Concept for approximately 279 residential units that consist primarily of single detached dwellings with an appropriate mix of townhouse units at a density that more efficiently uses existing and proposed infrastructure and services.
 The Application provides an appropriate and compatible low-rise built form within the surrounding area context.